chenfeng-huang/chenfenghuang.info/about.md

 ---

 ### Where I'm from
-I was born in Chengdu 🐼, China 🇨🇳, where I lived for 17 years.
+I was born in Chengdu, China, where I lived for 17 years.
 In Fall 2017, I moved to the United States to pursue my studies and have been here since.

 ### What I do now
 I'm currently a master's student at USC, majoring in Applied Data Science.
 My **research interests** are **Machine Learning** and **Natural Language Processing**. <br>I am researching on Causal Inference and Anomaly Detection recently.

 ### What I do in spare time
-I'm an aspiring professional fitness trainer 💪 and coffee enthusiast ☕️.
+I'm an aspiring professional fitness trainer and coffee enthusiast.
 With 5 years of dedicated workout experience, I've developed a passion for physical fitness.
 As a coffee addict, I specialize in pour-over techniques and enjoy exploring various coffee bean origins.
 Check out my [Coffee Notes]({{ site.baseurl }}/blog/).
 I'm working towards becoming a certified barista to further my expertise in coffee preparation.

 <!--
 <div id="stats" class="hidden">